samuko-things/mobo_bot/MOBO_BOT_SIM_README.md

   source ~/<ros_ws>/install/setup.bash
   ros2 launch mobo_bot_sim amcl.launch.py
   ```
+  then drive the robot around with teleop

 - to tryout the 2D navigation with simulation (using the existing world and map):
   ```shell
   source ~/<ros_ws>/install/setup.bash
   ros2 launch mobo_bot_sim nav_bringup.launch.py
   ```
+  use the Nav2Goal button to move the robot from point to point.
 > NOTE: change slam parameter in the launch file to 'True' to use 2D navigation with slam mapping

 #